You are here

 Subcutaneous Urography

 The subcutaneous route of administration of urographic contrast media may be considered when intravenous administration cannot be successfully accomplished, particularly in infants and small children.
-With the patient prone, inject 75 U of HYLENEX recombinant subcutaneously over each scapula, followed by injection of the contrast medium at the same sites.
+With the patient prone, inject 75 USP units of HYLENEX recombinant subcutaneously over each scapula, followed by injection of the contrast medium at the same sites.

 HOW SUPPLIED